 Colleyville Nature Center

-From Northeast Loop 820 in North Richland Hills, take the Hwy 26/ Grapevine Hwy Exit and follow Hwy 26/ Grapevine Hwy northeast for 4.8 miles.
-Turn left onto Glade Road and proceed 0.6 miles to Mill Creek Drive.
-Turn left and follow Mill Creek Drive through a subdivision for 0.3 miles to the park entrance.
+From Northeast Loop 820 in North Richland Hills, take the Hwy.
+26/Grapevine Hwy.
+Exit and follow Hwy.
+26/Grapevine Hwy. northeast for 4.8 miles.
+Turn left onto Glade Rd. and proceed 0.6 mile to Mill Creek Dr. Turn left and follow Mill Creek Dr. through a subdivision for 0.3 mile to the park entrance.

-This riparian natural area, with a large creek, forested wetlands and nine lakes, offers a unique opportunity to enjoy riparian habitats within an urban area.
-Part of a plan to preserve Colleyville's remaining natural areas, this 46-acre riparian forest is protected by the City of Colleyville.
-The natural area acts as a buffer between Little Bear Creek and the surrounding residential areas.
+This riparian natural area, with a large creek, forested wetlands and 9 lakes, offers a unique opportunity to enjoy riparian habitats within an urban area.
+It acts as a buffer between Little Bear Creek and the surrounding residential areas.
 Visitors are first drawn to the ponds near the parking area.
-A short wooden pier allows for viewing Mallards, geese, Barn Swallows, Purple Martins and Green Herons on the ponds.
+A short wooden pier allows for viewing Mallard Duck, geese, Barn Swallow, Purple Martin and Green Heron on the ponds.

 River Legacy Parks

-From I 30 in Arlington, take the Cooper Exit.
+From I-30 in Arlington, take the Cooper Exit.
 Drive north on Cooper about 1.5 miles to where it ends at Green Oaks with the Science Center at the intersection across from Cooper.
-Turn left on Green Oaks and go west 0.1 miles to park entrance on the right.
+Turn left on Green Oaks and go west 0.1 mile to park entrance on the right.

-River Legacy Parks is a stunning example of how community involvement and vision can preserve important wildlife habitat; in this case riparian forest along the Trinity River.
-This 1,300-acre park forms a corridor extending along the Trinity River.
-The property was acquired piece by piece through purchase, grants and donations.
-It protects valuable riparian wetlands and hardwood forests.
+River Legacy Parks is a stunning example of how community involvement and vision can preserve important wildlife habitat _ in this case riparian forest along the Trinity River.
+This 1,300-acre park forms a corridor extending along the Trinity River and protects valuable riparian wetlands and hardwood forests.
 Large cottonwood, pecan, post oak, bur oak, blackjack oak, black walnut, black willow and American elms dominate the canopy throughout the park.
-Other trees include sugar hackberry, green ash, sycamore, and red mulberry.
+Other trees include sugar hackberry, green ash, sycamore and red mulberry.
 Habitat structure is varied and includes mature forests, swamps and open grasslands.
 The paved trails offer easy access to a variety of habitats representative of the Trinity River riparian system.

-Look for Yellow-billed Cuckoos, Downy Woodpeckers, Carolina Chickadees, Tufted Titmice, Northern Cardinals, Ruby-throated Hummingbirds, Northern Flickers and Brown Thrashers.
-In the aquatic areas of the park and on the Trinity River, Belted Kingfishers, Great Egrets, Little Blue Herons, Tricolored Herons, Wood Ducks, and Cliff Swallows can be seen.
-Also, the park has documented nesting Cooper's Hawks and Broad-winged Hawks.
-In the spring, Bell's Vireo, Common Yellowthroat, and Scarlet Tanager can be seen.
+Look for Yellow-billed Cuckoo, Downy Woodpecker, Carolina Chickadee, Tufted Titmouse, Ruby-throated Hummingbird, Northern Flicker and Brown Thrasher.
+In the aquatic areas of the park and on the Trinity River, Belted Kingfisher, Great Egret, Little Blue Heron, Tricolored Heron, Wood Duck and Cliff Swallow can be seen.
+The park also has documented nesting Cooper's and Broad-winged Hawks.
+In the spring, Bell's Vireo, Common Yellowthroat and Scarlet Tanager can be seen.
 You may even catch a glimpse of a Merlin or White-tailed Kite.
-Winter species include Pine Warblers, passing Snow Geese, Hooded Mergansers, Common Yellowthroats, Orange-crowned Warblers, Rusty Blackbirds, Purple Finches and on a rare occasion, Harris's Hawks.
-Some of the more unusual spring and fall migrants include Red-headed Woodpecker, Yellow-throated Vireo, and Wood and Gray-cheeked Thrushes.
+Winter species include Pine Warbler, Snow Goose, Hooded Merganser, Common Yellowthroat, Orange-crowned Warbler, Rusty Blackbird, Purple Finch and on a rare occasion, Harris's Hawk.
+Some of the more unusual spring and fall migrants include Red-headed Woodpecker, Yellow-throated Vireo and Wood and Gray-cheeked Thrushes.
 Rare warblers to keep an eye out for include Blue-winged, Golden-winged, Black-throated Blue, Blackpoll, Hooded, Kentucky, Worm-eating and Swainson's Warblers.
-The park has documented two resident Bobcats in addition to Coyotes, Foxes, Raccoons, Armadillos and Swamp Rabbits.
+The park has documented 2 resident bobcats in addition to coyotes, foxes, raccoons, armadillos and swamp rabbits.

 Picnic and pavilion facilities are available.
 The River Legacy Parks Science Center offers exhibits and educational programs for children.
-The park is currently being expanded to include additional land north of the Trinity River.
-A visitor center and footbridge connecting the two areas are planned.
 This site is a unique example of the vision to protect remaining Trinity River riparian forest throughout the metropolitan areas.